Active Crowds: General model structure

 Let us mention that similar structures and results hold true for graph Laplacians with other non-negative weights.
 We provide an overview of the respective differential operators and constants for most of the presented models in Table \ref{tab:my_label}.

 \paragraph{Small and large speed}

-Natural scaling limits for the general system \eqref{eq:genform} are the ones for large and small speed, i.e. $v_0 \rightarrow 0$ and $v_0 \rightarrow \infty$, respectively.
-The first case is rather obvious, since at $v_0=0$ the model is purely diffusive, i.e.
+Natural scaling limits for the general system \eqref{eq:genform} are the ones for small and large speed, i.e., $v_0 \rightarrow 0$ and $v_0 \rightarrow \infty$, respectively.
+The first case is rather obvious, since at $v_0=0$ the model is purely diffusive, i.e.,